Art-Sells/Arells/Build-Notes.md

 ## Arells 1.0

 ### After POC
-- Replace HPMContextConcept with HPMContext in layout wrapper (also in account page)
+- Replace HPMContextConcept with HPMContext in layout wrapper (also in account, buy, and sell page)